rin3/MSRect/README.md

 ### _MSRect.pl_
 M/S Log Rectifier
 =================
-Cabrillo log checker for its compliance to the rules for Multi SingleTX contest logs
+Cabrillo log checker for its compliance to 10 minutes QSY rules of Multi SingleTX categories in CQ WW contests

 rin fukuda, jg1vgx@jarl.com
-ver 0.00 - Apr 2015
+ver 0.01 - Apr 2015

 WARNING
 -------
-This program is NOT intended for use with post-contest rubber-clocking or log massaging purposes.
+This program is NOT intended for the purpose of post-contest rubber-clocking or log massaging.
 If you find you have violated the band change rules, mark the QSOs as X-QSOs or consider submitting your log in less restrictive categories such as multi-multi.

 Requirements
 ------------
-You need Perl package to run this script.
-If you are on Windows, use of ActivePerl (http://www.activestates.com/) is recommended.
+You need a Perl package to run this script.
+If you are on Windows, ActivePerl (http://www.activestates.com/) is a good option.

 Limitations
 -----------
 Currently, only band change violation is checked.
-(Whether QSOs made in mult transmitter is really a new mult is unchecked.)
+(Whether QSOs made on mult transmitter is really a new mult is NOT checked.)

 How to Use
 ----------